Welcome! We're glad you're considering neurosurgery.

 Pre-requisite: NSU 7200.
 During this four-week externship, the student will act as a junior member of the house staff.
 Regular participation in ward rounds and outpatient clinics will provide the student with exposure to a variety of neurosurgical pathology.
 Can be done at either University of Minnesota Medical Center or Hennepin Health (formerly Hennepin County Medical Center)

-Department Chair Clark Chen, MD, PhD, would like to speak to all fourth-year medical students during their rotation.
+Our Department Chair would like to speak to all fourth-year medical students during their rotation.
 If he is not present, a vice chair will perform that task.
 This is to ensure that the student has the optimal rotation experience during the clerkship.
 It is also an opportunity for the program to improve via immediate feedback and also to better address medical student needs.

 While not mandatory, we encourage clerkship participants to establish tutorials with as many attendings as possible.
 Please use discretion in terms of balancing operative/clinical learning with these tutorials (don’t let tutorials be disruptive if you’re in the middle of a great case).
 If there are multiple students in a single rotation, they should organize their time so that all students are present during the tutorial.
 Learn more about our attendings